Pravargav/Amadeus/English/sentences.md

 -> The journey alone feels good.

--> quite vast/extensive/grand.
+-> The home is quite peaceful.

--> arch

 -> This phone is as good as new after the repair.